-This project will improve the fundamental understanding of the root causes of cell failure and the mechanisms of failure propagation.
+This project is improving the fundamental understanding of the root causes of cell failure and the mechanisms of failure propagation.
 Working closely with industry partners, a multi-scale approach is being taken, from the material to the cell and module scale.
-This is necessary because the triggers for cell failure are varied and may result from microscopic, internal heterogeneities (e.g., lithium metal plating during charge or manufacturing defects) or from external factors, such as vehicle crash or external heating.
 Whilst the nucleation of failure may be a microscopic event, the propagation of failure, in particular cell-to-cell propagation, is macroscopic.
-Research spans time frames from the degradation of materials over hundreds of charging cycles, down to the nucleation and propagation of failure with characteristically sub-second events.
+Research spans time frames from the degradation of materials over hundreds of charging cycles, down to the nucleation and propagation of thermal runaway with characteristically sub-second events.

-The project is also developing an improved understanding of processes occurring during real world failure, including the environmental consequences of LiB fires, which will inform the further development of fire sensing and protection systems for warehouse storage and battery energy storage systems (BESS) and help develop a consensus around the optimal method of fighting large LiB fires, be they the result of traffic collisions or at LiB recycling facilities.
+The project is also developing an improved understanding of processes occurring during real world failure, including the environmental consequences of lithium-ion battery fires, which will inform the further development of fire sensing and protection systems for lithium-ion battery energy storage systems and help inform first responders.

 Project funding